Updated: Sep 7, 2022

 Giving ourselves and others the gift of emotional freedom is one of the most important things we can do.
 It increases our chances of being healthy, improves the depth of our relationships, improves our creativity and is part of being alive!

-*********************** If you have enjoyed this content, then you'll love the current Meditation For Health online course.
-In it we explore topics just like this, plus do some meditation practice each week to develop your skills.
-Use the code HEALTH50 to enjoy 50% off the course fee and join us live on the remaining calls.
-Previous sessions are available to catch up or watch again in your own time.
+If you have enjoyed this content, then you'll love the Meditation For Health online course.
+In it you can explore topics just like this, plus do some meditation practice at your own pace to develop your skills.
+Currently this course is available at 50%.
 Get in touch if you have any questions or would like to know more!